justinmahar/articulate-nlg/README.md

 In the example above, all text has an equal chance of being picked.

-Let's change these numbers a bit:
+Let's change the weight values a bit:

 ```js
 let core = {